 Of the approximately 3,900 glaciers in the Alps in Central Europe, only around 635 have an estimated volume above 0.01 km³ as of 2020, equivalent to water stored in 4,000 Olympic-sized swimming pools.

-Under 2.7°C warming, more than 577 glaciers (91%) are estimated to deglaciate before 2100.
+Under 2.7°C warming, more than 577 (91%) glaciers in the Alps are estimated to be mostly gone before 2100.

-However, under 1.5°C warming, 103 fewer glaciers are estimated to deglaciate.
+Under 1.5°C warming, 103 of these 577 glaciers are expected to survive.